-However, while Youzi’s looks may have been similar to those of Confucius, his talents came nowhere near to matching those of the sage, and he soon lost the confidence of the other disciples.
+However, while Youzi’s looks may have been similar to those of Confucius, his talents came nowhere near to matching those of the sage, and he soon lost the confidence of the other followers.

-Youzi said: “When practicing the rites, harmony matters most.
+Youzi said: “When practicing ritual, harmony matters most.
 This is what made the way of the ancient kings so admirable and inspired their every action, no matter how great or small.
-But they also knew where to draw the line: seeking harmony for its own sake without it being regulated by the rites won’t work.”
+But they also knew where to draw the line: seeking harmony for its own sake without it being regulated by ritual won’t work.”

 Duke Ai asked Youzi: “In years of famine when I don’t make enough to cover my expenses, what should I do?”
 Youzi replied: “Why not set the tax at ten percent?”
 Duke Ai said: “Even twenty percent would not be sufficient to meet my needs; how could I manage at ten percent?”
 Youzi replied: “If the people have enough to support themselves, how could their lord not have enough to meet his needs?
 If the people do not have enough to support themselves, how could their lord have enough to meet his needs?”